 Key Takeaways:

-- Doctors can stop bleeding during endoscopy.
+- Doctors can stop bleeding during an endoscopy.

 - Techniques include injection, heat, or clips.